Is marketing bigger than sales in the post-COVID industrial purchasing process?

-In an industrial landscape where even complex, engineered products and services are now bought in a completely different, more remote and independently researched style than years gone by, sales needs to align itself with marketing more than ever before.
+In an industrial landscape where even complex, engineered products and services are now bought in a completely different, more remote and independently researched style than years gone by, sales needs to align itself with industrial marketing more than ever before.

 Over the past year or so the Coronavirus pandemic has completely shifted the communications focus for manufacturers, accelerating the switch to digital and, crucially with it, the ability to trust in a brand.
 This acceleration is widely reckoned to have compressed on average 5 years’ worth of digital transformation into a period of just weeks and months.
 From a marketing perspective, “seeking new ways of engaging customers” and “expanding digital communications channels usage” have both now become business-critical issues.